Home / All Documents / Post Office Driving Licence Renewal (Photocard DVLA Fee)

 Postal (D1 form)3 weeks or longerSlowest due to paper handling at both ends

 These figures reflect typical DVLA workloads.
+In our experience, Post Office renewals average around 12 working days for straightforward cases.
 Processing times fluctuate and GOV.UK publishes current estimated timescales — treat that page as the authoritative source, not this article.

 Can I Still Drive While Waiting For DVLA To Renew My Licence?

-If you answered No to any one condition, do not drive.
+We tell our customers: yes, under Section 88, but only if you meet all four conditions.
+Your Post Office submission receipt is your proof of timely application.
+We advise keeping a copy in your glove compartment.
+If you answered No to any condition, do not drive.
 Contact DVLA on 0300 790 6801 or seek advice from a qualified motoring solicitor before driving.

 Do I Need A New Photo To Renew My Driving Licence?

 Yes.
 Every photocard renewal requires a current photograph — this is a legal requirement, not an administrative preference.
-The Post Office in-branch digital capture service handles this entirely.
-No passport photos are required and no image upload is needed before your visit.
+In our experience, photo rejection is one of the top three reasons for DVLA delays.
+The Post Office in-branch digital capture service handles this entirely, which eliminates one major source of error.

 Licence Photo Pass/Fail Quick Reference: